Jatli

-Jatli (جاتلى) is a chief town in Tehsil Gujar Khan Pothohar, Pakistan.
-Jatli is also chief town of Union Council Jatli which is an administrative subdivision of the Tehsil.
+Jatli (جاتلى) is a chief town in Gujjar Khan Tehsil, Rawalpindi District of the Punjab province of Pakistan.
+Jatli is also the chief town of Union Council Jatli which is an administrative subdivision of the Tehsil.

 History

 The foundation of Jatli was laid by a person named Jatal.
 It was later awarded to Rai Dalla as a gift for his bravery.
-After then Raja Maher Muhammad took the possession of this land.
+After then Akbar Khan and Mohabbat Khan took the possession of this land.